 Insert the storage device into the target

-Restart the RTOS on target (about 4 sec)
+Restart the RTOS on the target (about 4 s)

 Transfer an mruby bytecode from host to target

 program without “if” statements and reuses an identical C file.
 Developers do not need to modify the C file because the CDL files are prepared according to the number of RiteVMs.
 In addition, the Eventflag components are built with [optional] in TECS.
 Here, [optional] means that the code is run only when the call port is connected.
 Thus, the C file does not need to be rewritten even if the Eventflag is not used.